Bernie Sanders Says ‘Billionaires Should Not Exist,’ Proposes National Wealth Registry

-Bernie Sanders is taking aim at the uber-wealthy in the U.S. with a proposal that is even tougher than that of Elizabeth Warren.
-According to CNBC, the presidential hopeful is hoping to address inequality in the country by proposing a tough tax on those with a net worth above $32 million and a “national wealth registry” that would track wealthy individuals so they couldn’t dodge paying their share of taxes.
+Bernie Sanders is taking aim at the uber-wealthy in the U.S. with a proposal that is even tougher than that of Elizabeth Warren’s.
+According to CNBC, the presidential hopeful wants to address inequality in the country by proposing a tough tax on those with a net worth above $32 million and a “national wealth registry” that would track wealthy individuals so they couldn’t dodge paying their share of taxes.

-Sanders, who has has been lagging behind Warren in some polls, has created a plan similar to the Massachusetts politician that will help fund Medicare for All and a universal child care program.
-His proposal would introduce a tax to those worth over $32 million that would raise about $4.35 trillion over the next ten years.
+Sanders, who has been lagging behind Warren in some polls, has created a plan similar to the one by the Massachusetts politician, that will help fund Medicare for All and a universal child care program.
+His proposal would introduce a tax to those worth over $32 million that would raise about $4.35 trillion over the next 10 years.
 The plan would also cut the wealth of billionaires in the United States by half over the next 15 years, creating a more equal economy, in his eyes.

 Under his plan, married couples worth $32 million or more would be taxed an additional 1 percent, progressing up to those making more than $10 billion, who would be taxed at 8 percent.
 Those numbers would be cut in half for individual filers.